You came to an art supplies store and you are captivated by the variety of colors, tubes, and tools.

 Where to start which should you choose deciding watercolor vs acrylic?
-Which is easier and cheaper?
+What is the difference between acrylic and watercolor and which should you choose?

-Acrylic paint is better and easier for beginners than watercolor.
+Both acrylic and watercolor paint are water-based and beginner-friendly.
+But acrylic paint is better and easier for beginners than watercolor.

 This article contains affiliate links.
-It means no extra cost for you but a little commission for me to support my hobby and blog.
+It means no extra cost for you but a little commission (2-3%) for me to support my hobby and blog.
 Thank you!

-Watercolor VS Acrylic: Takeaway
+Watercolor VS Acrylic: Differences in Paints and Use

 Properties | Watercolor | Acrylic Paint |